 If you want the highest quality game baseballs, Rawlings is undoubtedly the best company.
 They make the official baseball for the MLB, MiLB, NCAA, and more.
 They are the largest producers of baseballs in the world.
 If you are looking for cheaper baseballs at the high school level or below, Diamond is your best bet.
 If you want practice balls, JUGS, Bownet, and TCB are all great options depending on the style you are looking for.

 An MLB baseball has a circumference of anywhere from nine to nine and one quarter inches.
-Most baseballs you see for high school, college, and even little league will be of that same specification.
-However, practice balls can vary drastically.
+However, practice balls can vary a lot.
 Some hitters like using small balls, about the size of a golf ball, to improve hand-eye coordination when hitting.
 Other players even practice hitting with beans.
 For pitchers, heavy balls are often employed to improve arm strength.
 Most of these will be the same size as a baseball but can be up to twice the weight.
-Some are bigger, closer to the size of a softball.
-That all depends on what you personally like to use.

 The brand and model of baseball used by high school teams varies depending on the league and the location of the team.
 Some teams that travel and play in international tournaments want to have a standardized brand and official baseball.
 In more local high school leagues, a ball just has to be official and the umpire has to approve of its use.
-Most of the time the league will provide baseballs or information as to which baseballs you have to buy.
 Rawlings, Wilson, Diamond, Champro and Marucci are all brands that make official high school baseballs.